- https://noahinfra.in/notarization-in-india-process-fees-and-importance/

 Notarised Contract vs Registered Contract

-Understanding the difference between notarization and registration is important, as they provide distinct levels of legal assurance and enforceability.
-[1] [2] [3]
+While a registered contract is legally required for property transactions lasting more than 11 months, a notarised contract only verifies the identity of the signatories through a Notary Public.
+Understanding the difference between notarisation and registration is important, as they provide distinct levels of legal assurance and enforceability.

 | Aspect | Notarised Contract | Registered Contract |